 If you want to get a feel for the breweries in the area and have a designated driver along the way, this craft beer tour is the way to go.
 You’ll explore multiple popular breweries in the Tauranga Region.
 You’ll sample a variety of beers and even get a behind-the-scenes tour at one of the breweries to see how they make their signature lagers and ales.

 This is a small group tour you can do with friends or you’ll end up making friends with whoever you’re with.
 You get transported via a minibus and enjoy specialty food and beer tasting over a period of 4.5 hours.
 It’s a nice laidback way to spend an afternoon for $170 NZD, which includes all the drinks and lunch too.

 The highway starts south of Auckland and crosses the entire island to Napier on the coast.
+If you do drive all the way to Napier, make sure to pop by the nearby town of Hastings!
 This 457 km (284 mile) route is too much to drive in one day, but you can easily drive a small section of it from Mount Maunganui.